anjalihansda16/Business-Performance-Report/README.md

 #### Occasional Buyers:
 Customers who purchase sporadically, with average spending and relatively low purchase frequency.
 - Very minimal contribution, with no noticeable peaks or trends throughout the year.
-#### Lost Customer:
-Lost Cheap Customers: These are inactive customers who spent little and purchased infrequently when they were active.

-Lost Best Customers: These were once among the best customers but have stopped purchasing recently.
-- A distinct segment of customers has completely stopped purchasing, particularly during the last two months of the year (October, November, and December).
-#### Look Out Buyers:
-These customers have moderate purchasing activity, but they are at risk of becoming inactive due to declining recency or frequency.
-- Minimal contribution, with slight activity during October and November and exhibits irregular purchasing behavior.
-- Flat and declining trends in other months while no purchase after October.
-#### Big Spenders:
-Customers who spend a lot of money but may not purchase as frequently or recently as the best customers.
-- Consistent revenue generation throughout the year

 ### Product Performance by Revenue vs Purchase Volume
 ![Product Performance](Viz/Sales_Revenue_vs_Quantity_Purchased_of_Products.png)
--Products such as 22423, 47566 and, 85123A are high-revenue drivers despite lower purchase volumes, suggesting they cater to niche or premium segments.
+- Products such as 22423, 47566 and, 85123A are high-revenue drivers despite lower purchase volumes, suggesting they cater to niche or premium segments.
 - Product 23843 and 23166 stands out as a high-volume, high-revenue item, indicating strong mass-market appeal.
 - Product 84077 have high-volume albeit being a low-revenue product, i.e. a frequently purchased low-cost item.
 Its consistent demand could make it essential for driving overall transaction volumes, even if its individual contribution to revenue is limited.